HerrSandybell/web-dev-exercises/javascript Drumkit/README.md

 ## How to use?

-You can click the drums, or use your keyboard to hit the corresponding keys.
+You can click the drums keys, or use your keyboard to hit the corresponding keys.